Wanamassa, New Jersey

 Wanamassa /wɑːnɑːmæsə/ is an unincorporated community and census-designated place (CDP) within Ocean Township, in Monmouth County, New Jersey, United States.
-As of the 2010 United States Census, the CDP's population was 4,532.
+As of the 2020 census, the CDP's population was 4,344.
 The community was named for Wanamassa, a Native American leader of the 17th century.

 Geography

+The community is in eastern Monmouth County, in southeastern Ocean Township.
+It is bordered to the east by the borough of Interlaken and to the southeast by the city of Asbury Park.
+New Jersey Route 35 forms the western border of the CDP, leading north 4 mi to Eatontown and south 3 mi to Neptune City.

-According to the United States Census Bureau, the CDP had a total area of 1.152 square miles (2.982 km2), including 1.114 square miles (2.885 km2) of land and 0.038 square miles (0.098 km2) of water (3.27%).
+According to the U.S. Census Bureau, the Wanamassa CDP has a total area of 1.152 mi2, including 1.114 mi2 of land and 0.038 mi2 of water (3.30%).
+Deal Lake lies along the southern edge of the community.